Chapter 7 Bankruptcy

-- you immediately get protection from creditor protection action including lawsuits, wage garnishments, foreclosure sales, and collection calls;
+- You immediately get protection from creditor actions, including lawsuits, wage garnishments, foreclosure sales, and collection calls;

-- Ohio law provides substantial protection to your car, your house, your retirement plans, your wages and your cash;
+- Ohio law provides substantial protection of your car, house, retirement plans, wages and your cash;

-- you never have to file for bankruptcy just because you come in to ask me about it.
-When you come to meet with me, all that happens is that we talk and work together to understand what is happening and what we can do about it.
+- You never have to file for bankruptcy because you come in for a free consultation with me.
+When meeting, we’ll work together to understand your situation and what we can do about it.

 You will read in the academic materials that follow that Chapter 7 is a “liquidating” bankruptcy.
 Most people who file for Chapter 7 bankruptcy do not give up any assets.
 And, most importantly, nothing happens that you do not know about in advance.
 Fortunately, the Bankruptcy Code is a clear set of rules.
 In most cases, I can tell you the first day we talk whether you qualify for a discharge, and the extent your assets are protected.
-Almost daily I am able to say “Nothing about filing for Bankruptcy will cause you to lose your house or your car.”
-I often have to say that several time because people are so afraid, they almost cannot hear me.
+Almost daily I’m able to say, “Nothing about filing for Bankruptcy will cause you to lose your house or your car.”

-This highlights the purpose of the confidential meeting with me so that I can understand your facts, all your facts, and your concerns.
-As long as I fully understand all of your facts, I can tell you exactly what will happen in your case.
-And if there is a “gray area”, I will alert you to that, and let you know the best and the worst potential outcome.
+This highlights the purpose of the confidential meeting with me so that I can understand your financial facts and your primary concerns.
+Then I can tell you exactly what will happen in your case.
+And if there’s an uncertain issue, I’ll let you know the worst and best potential outcomes.